 No custom code or development efforts are required; CQAI needs to see and analyze either all or some of the traffic.
 The next step is to begin “training” the ML models with interesting elements inside the traffic.
 We can point to login flows and identify good and bad login behaviors.
 We can point to standard requests to train the models to understand where there should be uniqueness and where there won’t be.
 As CQAI analyzes the traffic, the attacks begin to surface, based on predefined ML models.
 In many cases, the ML models don’t need training as the defined characteristics being “hunted” are well understood.
 This means the process of analyzing traffic with CQAI entails both automatic identification of threats as well as “training” to ensure maximum efficacy over time.

 The next step is to translate CQAI threat findings into mitigation policies based on a wide range of factors.
-Stacking policies and enabling mitigation allows Bot Defense to take simple steps like marking the traffic for the customer to further analyze.
+Stacking policies and enabling mitigation allows API Spartan to take simple steps like marking the traffic for the customer to further analyze.
 We can block the traffic if desired or we can be a bit more mischievous and trap the traffic in a honey pot and let the attacker think they have succeeded.